Ludicity

 "Look, this has been a great chat, but I've got a meeting with the Chief Techpriest.
 Have a good day, okay, and have that firing solution ready by the end of today?
 Perfect, thanks."

-Greg held out for three seconds before offering a tepid bump.
+Greg held out for three seconds before offering a tepid slap.
 The moment of contact felt like he just had his soul crushed underfoot by an Imperial Titan.
 Harry's smile could only be described as demonic.

 "Awesome!
 See you!"